Master-Estmon-Hub/DnD-Ultimate-Gunslinger-Fighter-Subclass---5e-2024-Homebrew/README.md

 # DnD-Ultimate-Gunslinger-Fighter-Subclass---5e-2024-Homebrew

-A highly customizable fighter subclass, more than a simple gunslinger, its an expert in all kinds of firearms and military techniques!
+- Fighter Subclass: Karak'Thari Gunslinger.
+A highly customizable subclass with multiple different playstyles for those who want a more complex fighter.
+More than a simple gunslinger, its an expert in all kinds of firearms and military techniques!
+You'll be able to build the specialist you want, a sniper, a dual gunner, a heavy blaster, a bombardier or a combination of those.